 Multiple Sclerosis

 Multiple Sclerosis, also known as MS, is an illness in which a person’s immune system slowly destroys the protective covering of their nerves.
-Today, there are nearly one million people living with MS in the United States.
+There are nearly one million people living with MS in the United States.
 As these nerves become exposed, they become raw and vulnerable to irritation, which can lead to back pain issues like Hot Back.

 Spinal Stenosis